 Whether they call it duty or responsibility, a religious person fundamentally believes that he is obligated or indebted to God.
 They want to work so that they no longer owe God.
 Indeed, they want God to owe them.
 They want to be in a position where God will have to bless them because of what they’ve done.
 This debt-consciousness is opposed to the grace of God for grace comes with no strings attached.
 There is no quid pro quo in the kingdom.
 Everything comes by the “exceeding riches of His grace” (Eph 2:7) and is received by faith.
 Don’t cheapen His grace by thinking you have a duty or responsibility to pay Him back.
 Your responsibility is to believe that He is good and true!
 It is not our obligation to serve the Lord, it is our royal privilege.
 It is not our duty, but our great delight.

-Do you live in fear of God’s anger?
+Do you fear God’s anger?

 Listen to a religious person and you might get the impression that God is a temperamental and abusive Father who sometimes lashes out in fits of righteous wrath.
 A religious person sees Jesus as a sort of go-between, someone who’ll stand in the gap and take the heat for us.
 But the truth is that God the Father, Son and Spirit are perfectly united in purpose and character.
 If you want to know what God the Father is like, look at the Son (Heb 1:3).